-Graduates of the Personal Training Master Course and Advanced Concepts in Personal Training programs have the option of taking either the American Council on Exercise (ACE) CPT, National Academy of Sports Medicine (NASM) CPT, American College of Sports Medicine (ACSM) CPT, or National Strength and Conditioning Association (NSCA) CPT at no additional cost.
+Graduates of the Personal Training Master Course and Advanced Concepts in Personal Training programs have the option of taking either the American Council on Exercise (ACE) CPT, National Academy of Sports Medicine (NASM) CPT, American College of Sports Medicine (ACSM) CPT, National Strength and Conditioning Association (NSCA) CPT or National Federation of Professional Trainers (NFPT) CPT at no additional cost.

-Graduates of the Personal Training Foundations program have the option of taking the NASM-CPT certification exam at no additional cost.
+Graduates of the Personal Training Foundations and Personal Training Foundations - Online programs have the option of taking the National Academy of Sports Medicine (NASM) CPT or the National Federation of Professional Trainers (NFPT) CPT certification exam at no additional cost.